mozilla/foundation-security-advisories/README.md

 ## Writing new announcements

-Announcements are written in [Markdown](http://daringfireball.net/projects/markdown/basics).
-They should be named in the pattern `announce/YYYY/mfsaYYYY-XX.md` where `YYYY` is the 4 digit year, and `XX` is the next in the sequence.
+Announcements are written in [Markdown](http://daringfireball.net/projects/markdown/basics) or [YAML](http://yaml.org/spec/1.1/).
+They should be named in the pattern `announce/YYYY/mfsaYYYY-XX.EXT` where `YYYY` is the 4 digit year, `XX` is the next in the sequence, and `EXT` is either `md` or `yml`.

+### Markdown Format

 Once the file is created some data about the file should be added to the [Front Matter](http://jekyllrb.com/docs/frontmatter/).
 Front Matter is [YAML](http://yaml.org/spec/1.1/) encoded data surrounded by lines consisting of 3 dashes.
 Then the Markdown content can be added below the Front Matter.
 For example: